knative-extensions/security-guard/pkg/apis/wsecurity/v1/README.md

 # Security Data Package

-This package serves as the beating hurt of Guard.
+This package serves as the beating heart of Guard.

 It defines data structures that meet the [v1 interface](v1.go).